|U.S. President James Buchanan|

 Feb.
 22, 1967 – The Conecuh County Training School played the Mobile County Training School in Bay Minette, Ala. with the winner to advance to the state basketball tournament.

 Feb.
 22, 1987 – Vickie Lynn Pittman of East Brewton, Ala. was murdered.
-Her body was discovered near Brooklyn, Ala. in March 1987 and she is buried in the Elim Cemetery in Escambia County.
+Her body was discovered near Brooklyn, Ala. in March 1987 and she was buried in the Elim Cemetery in Escambia County.

 Feb.
 22, 1995 - The NFL and CBS Radio agreed to a new four-year contract for an annual 53-game package of games.